 One of the most important reasons for using a baby bottle in the first place is to feed your baby the necessary vitamins and nutrients they need to grow big and strong.
 That’s why we’ll put all types of liquids in there, including water, formula, milk, and breastmilk.
 However, oxidation can take effect quite quickly, which can zap some of these necessary vitamins and nutrients easily.

 Oxidation can happen quite fast whenever liquids and foods are exposed to the air, which is especially true for important liquids including what we feed our babies.
-Plastic baby bottles are known to be less adverse to this oxidation process compared to glass baby bottles due to the molecular structure of plastic vs glass.
+Plastic baby bottles are known to be less averse to this oxidation process compared to glass baby bottles due to the molecular structure of plastic vs glass.
 This is one of the reasons people store food in glass mason jars as opposed to plastic ones.

 Glass baby bottles are effective at keeping in the necessary vitamins and nutrients in the milk your baby drinks.
 By massively reducing the exposure to the air by using glass baby bottles, you’ll be certain that your baby is getting everything they need to grow big and strong while moving through their development.